-The energy revolution and the evolution of hydraulic fracking to extract natural gas reserves from shales and other tight-rock formations requires transport of the collected gas from the well sites and drill pads for processing.
-Compressors used to move the gas are housed in on-site metal buildings.
+The energy revolution and the evolution of hydraulic fracking to extract natural gas reserves from shales and other tight-rock formations requires transport of the collected shale gas from the well sites and drill pads for processing.
+Compressors used to move the shale gas are housed in on-site metal buildings.
 Compressor and associated buildings within the facility take a two-fold approach to proper ventilation, heat relief and noise attenuation.
 These ventilated structures require both steel building ventilation systems and acoustic building ventilation systems and include Compressor Buildings, Auxiliary Buildings, Office/Warehouse Buildings, Air Compressor Buildings, Meter Buildings, Generator Buildings, and MCC Buildings.

 For the most part, fans are used in various configurations to move the air thru the building and create a ventilated habitable space.
 These air movers with associated options have evolved from custom products to standard model configurations.

 - Air changes per hour (ACH) – Specified by Consultant or 12 ACH default